tardate/LittleArduinoProjects/Kraft/PLAN/Type054A/README.md

 and the class first entered service in 2005.
 The 黄山/Huangshan (570) I've modelled here is still in active service.

 In retrospect, I think I chose the wrong scale.
-At 1:700, the Trumpter kit has noticable structural differences from photos I've seen of the ships, and there's not much scope for even photo-etch to make up for missing detail.
+At 1:700, the Trumpeter kit has noticeable structural differences from photos I've seen of the ships, and there's not much scope for even photo-etch to make up for missing detail.

 It also turned out to be a bit too small to do anything particularly interesting with custom electronics.
 I've set my eye on some 1:350 subjects for Trumpeter to have another go.